 - who are identified through observation and assessment as not yet meeting developmental milestone 1, will have more detailed assessments such as 'The Individual Assessment of Early Learning and Development' (IAELD) or the 'Early Support Developmental Journal' (ESDJ) to identify areas of strength and need in their development so we can plan how to support your child.
-This support will be through interventions such as 'Attention and Listening groups', 'Speech and Language groups' and 'Nurture group provision'. - in discussion with you, their key person and our SENCO may be identified as needing extra or further support which will be accessed if required. - will have an 'Individual support profile/plan' that has been written with you and identifies their strengths and strategies to support their learning and development needs. - who are eligible for 'Early Years Pupil Premium' (EYPP) funding, will have interventions and provision planned to help support any priority areas of development that a child may have and close any gaps in their learning that may be present.

-- who Nursery School staff have identified through their observations and assessments, will be part of our provision map and will take part in individual or small group sessions to work on specific areas of their development. - who Nursery School staff have identified through their observations and assessments, will take part in individual or small group activities to work on particular areas of need that have been identified on their 'SEND support plan'. - will take part in individual or small group sessions with a SEND EY practitioner or LSA, overseen with support from Mrs Brankin our SENCO, to work on areas of need identified in the 'WellComm' speech and language screening or to take part in an 'Attention and Listening' or a 'Sound awareness' group.
+This support will be through interventions such as 'Attention and Listening groups', 'Speech and Language groups' and 'Nurture group provision'. - in discussion with you, their key person and our SENCO may be identified as needing extra or further support which will be accessed if required. - will have an 'Individual support profile/plan' that has been written with you and identifies their strengths and strategies to support their learning and development needs. - who are eligible for 'Early Years Pupil Premium' (EYPP) funding, will have interventions and provision planned to help support any priority areas of development that a child may have and close any gaps in their learning that may be present. - whose family receive Disability Living Allowance (DLA) qualify for annual Disability Access Fund (DAF) payments through our funding return.
+This money is used to pay for resources that will support their child with their learning and development needs. - who Nursery School staff have identified through their observations and assessments, will be part of our provision map and will take part in individual or small group sessions to work on specific areas of their development. - who Nursery School staff have identified through their observations and assessments, will take part in individual or small group activities to work on particular areas of need that have been identified on their 'SEND support plan'. - will take part in individual or small group sessions with a SEND EY practitioner or LSA, overseen with support from Mrs Brankin our SENCO, to work on areas of need identified in the 'WellComm' speech and language screening or to take part in an 'Attention and Listening' or a 'Sound awareness' group.